rhiot/gitbook/cloudplatform/adapters/rest.md

 Content posted with POST request are converted to the body of the message sent to the AMQP destination.
 JMS correlation ID can be used to match AMQP response with HTTP response.

+## CORS support

+In order to accept HTTP requests from the JavaScript clients, REST protocol adapter has to support CORS.
+The default CORS settings are as follows:

+    Access-Control-Allow-Origin: *
+    Access-Control-Allow-Headers: Origin, X-Requested-With, Content-Type, Accept, Authorization

 ## Starting REST protocol adapter

 This section describes how to start REST protocol adapter.